thomwolf/Magic-Sand/README.md

 ### Added
 - XCode build files
+- Simple InPainting option for removing outliers in the depth map
 - Better scaling of GUI
 - Debug feature: Kinect ROI can be seen on projector
 - Debug feature: Left mouse click in Kinect depth view will print depth coordinates on console